 Calbright College is a public higher education institution authorized by the State of California.
-As a new college, Calbright College is not accredited at this time.
-Calbright is currently in the process of seeking initial accreditation through a U.S. Department of Education-recognized accrediting agency.
+As a new college, Calbright College is currently in the multi-year process of seeking initial accreditation through a U.S. Department of Education-recognized accrediting agency.